-Today, we have many different ways of welding tubes and pipes.
+Today, we have many different ways of welding tube and pipe.
 Since the beginning of the 20th century, many inventors and engineers have been looking for new ways and technologies for welding in order to adapt to the everchanging requirements of the market and the clients themselves, as well as to the growing amount of different materials.

 Below, we listed the different technologies for welding tubes and pipes that exist today while taking a closer look at their advantages :